duyang0627/rendevent/notes/Learning PHP, MySQL, Javascript 4rd Reading Notes.md

 ## Chapter 2 Setting up environment

 XAMPP is a bundle of Apache(web server), PHP, MariaDB(a fork of MySQL)

+After installation, start xampp and check if we can access http://localhost from browser.
+The root document folder (`localhost/`) is in `xampp/htdocs`

 ## Chapter 3 Introduction to PHP
 ```php